strogiyotec/inrd/src/preface.md

 # Preface
 ## I've never read Don Quixote
-### It started in September
+### The cold day in September
 I told myself back then , you have to remember the day but I don't.
 It happened in September for sure because I just started my first year in University, it was a weekend, probably Sunday and as all other days back then I didn't have much to do on weekends.
-Staying at home, watching something on Youtube and planning to start cleaning because your apartment has to be cleaned on weekends.
+Staying at home, watching something on Youtube and planning to start cleaning because your apartment has to be cleaned once per week.
 The clock was showing 12 P.M so it's almost lunch time, and suddenly I got a phone call from an unknown number.
 I usually don't respond to them ,add the number and see the caller in Whatsapp, If I can recognize a person by photo then I will call back, but back then something told me to peek it up, it was a weekend for god sake, bad people have other things to do on their free time.
 It was a male's voice, a man I once met but didn't have a chance to talk too much.After returning greetings he told a news, a news that I still don't understand how to react to.
 I said thanks, really?
 Well I didn't know how to respond.
 After hanging up I was silent.
 What are people supposed to feel in such situations ?
 For me it was a fear , the same fear you feel at work wandering if you forgot to lock the door in your apartment when you were leaving.